Antimicrobial: Antimicrobial scrubs

 Antimicrobial scrubs can reduce the accumulation of odors and stains on scrubs, which in turn improves their longevity.
 These scrubs also come in a variety of colors and styles.
 As antimicrobial technology develops at a rapid pace, these scrubs are readily available, with more advanced versions hitting the market every year.
 These bacteria could then be spread to office desks, break rooms, computers, and other shared technology.
-This can lead to outbreaks and infections like MRSA, treatments for which cost the healthcare industry $20 billion a year.
+This can lead to outbreaks and infections like methicillin-resistant staphylococcus aureus, treatments for which cost the healthcare industry $20 billion a year.

 Halogens

 Elements such as chlorine, iodine, fluorine, and bromine are nonmetallic in nature and constitute the halogen family.
 Each of these halogens have a different antimicrobial effect that is influenced by various factors such as pH, temperature, contact time, and type of microorganism.
 Chlorine and iodine are the two most commonly used antimicrobials.
 Chlorine is extensively used as a disinfectant in the water treatment plants, drug, and food industries.
 In wastewater treatment plants, chlorine is widely used as a disinfectant.
 It oxidizes soluble contaminants and kills bacteria and viruses.
 It is also highly effective against bacterial spores.
 The mode of action is by breaking the bonds present in these microorganisms.
 When a bacterial enzyme comes in contact with a compound containing chlorine, the hydrogen atom in that molecule gets displaced and is replaced with chlorine.
-This thus changes the enzyme function which in turn leads to the death of the bacterium.
+This in turn changes the enzyme function which ultimately leads to the death of the bacterium.
 Iodine is most commonly used for sterilization and wound cleaning.
 The three major antimicrobial compounds containing iodine are alcohol-iodine solution, an aqueous solution of iodine, and iodophors.
 Iodophors are more bactericidal and are used as antiseptics as they are less irritating when applied to the skin.
 Bacterial spores on the other hand cannot be killed by iodine, but they can be inhibited by iodophors.
 The growth of microorganisms is inhibited when iodine penetrates into the cells and oxidizes proteins, genetic material, and fatty acids.
 Bromine is also an effective antimicrobial that is used in water treatment plants.
 When mixed with chlorine it is highly effective against bacterial spores such as S. faecalis.